rule

 Text 12

-Material nature [prakriti] is what binds together the modes; these modes as the causes of keeping, producing and ending and accordingly being of goodness, passion and ignorance, belong to the material world and not to the spirit soul [see also B.G.
+Material nature [prakriti] is what binds the modes.
+These modes as the causes of keeping, producing and ending that accordingly are said to be of goodness, passion and ignorance, belong to the material world and not to the spirit soul [see also B.G.
 3: 27].
+(Vedabase)

 Text 13

-In this world is the mode of goodness of knowledge, the mode of passion of fruitive labor [karma] and the mode of darkness of ignorance; the interaction of the modes is called Time and what's there by nature is the thread [the mahat-tattva is the sûtra, see also 11.12: 19 -21].
+In this world is the mode of goodness of knowledge, the mode of passion of fruitive labor [karma] and the mode of darkness of ignorance; the interaction of the modes is called Time and that what's there by nature constitutes the thread [the mahat-tattva is the sūtra, see also 11.12: 19-21].
+(Vedabase)

 Text 14